 Shaukat Khanum Hospital conducted the first ever bone marrow transplant in Lahore in 2006.
 The £14,000 procedure was carried out at no charge to the patient and was made possible through the generous support of an anonymous donor.

-- SKMCH was the first hospital in Pakistan to procure a PET CT scan in 2007.
+Shaukat Khanum Hospital was the first hospital in Pakistan to procure a PET CT scan in 2007.
 A Positron Emission Tomography (PET) and Computerised Tomography (CT) scan is an imaging technique.
 It helps provide information about the activity of cancer cells.
-Previously, patients in Pakistan had to go abroad to undergo this test.
+Patients in Pakistan had to go abroad to undergo this test in the past.